-To toggle the material preview on or off, click the triangle next to the preview.
+To toggle the material preview on or off, click the triangle next to the preview (only in the Attribute Manager).
 To rotate the preview, right-drag (Windows) or Command-drag (Mac OS) or Shift-drag the preview.

 To change the display settings for the preview, right-click (Windows) or Command-click (Mac OS) on the preview and choose the new settings from the context menu that appears.

 Ctrl+clicking in the preview window will turn the cursor into a color picker for the current channel color.
-This only works in the Material Editor (not in the Attribute Manager).
+This only works in the Material Editor (not in the Attribute Manager and also not for the Reflectance channel).

 Enable this option to switch on animation for the preview.
 If enabled, the animation will be played automatically, without moving the Timeslider, according to the settings in the